erudisiya/moodle-local_delegate/README.txt

 ------------
 Go to [ Site administration > Plugins(Plugins) > Install plugins ] and just upload or drag & drop downloaed ZIP file.
 To install, place all downloaded files in /local/delegate and visit /admin/index.php in your browser.
-This block is written by Sandipa Mukherjee<contact.erudisiya@gmail.com>.
+This local plugin is written by Sandipa Mukherjee<contact.erudisiya@gmail.com>.

 Overview
 --------
-The delegate plugin is a useful solution, with this plugin a delegator can apply for a specific delegatee to the admin.
+As a result of a mutual discussion between a delegator and delegatee, the delegator gives his responsibility to the delegatee.
-The plugin send email & push notification to the admin for approval.
+With this plugin the delegator ie. a teacher / non-editing-teacher / the equivalent role can ask the admin to delegate their responsibility of any course, to the delegatee ie. the other teacher / non-editing-teacher / the equivalent role who both have been already enrolled in the same course.
-If the admin approves the application then the delegatee and delegator both get an email & push notification.
+Admin can accept or decline requests by delegator.
+With this plugin, the admin knows who wants to take leave.

 Setup
 -----